-Random staff and resident interviews confirmed the staff of the opposite gender entering each housing wing consistently announces themselves.
+Random staff and resident interviews confirmed the staff of the opposite gender entering the housing units consistently announces themselves.
+During the tour, it was observed the staff document in the unit log books when female staff enters the housing units.
 A review of the training documentation (curriculum and staff rosters) and staff interviews confirmed the annual training on pat down searches, cross-gender pat searches and searches of transgender and intersex residents are conducted in a respectful and professional manner and prohibiting cross-gender strip or cross-gender visual body cavity searches of residents.
-Staff interviews were able to describe what an exigent circumstance would be but were not knowledgeable of the procedures for securing authorization to conduct cross-gender pat searches as well as the requirements for justifying and documenting the searches.
+All staff interviews were able to describe what an exigent circumstance would be and were knowledgeable of the procedures for securing authorization to conduct such a search as well as the requirements for justifying and documenting those searches.

 Random staff and resident interviews confirmed residents are able to shower, perform bodily functions and change clothing without non-medical staff of the opposite gender viewing them.
 Staff interviews identified the NCDPS policy on prohibiting staff from searching or physically examining a transgender or intersex resident for the purpose of determining that resident's genital status.
-During the tour, it was observed the bathroom and shower areas in both housing wings did allow for privacy.
+During the tour, it was observed the shower areas in all housing units did allow for privacy accept for one (1) housing unit which had a shower curtain missing.
+Also each resident's bedroom had an individual sink, toilet and a privacy flap for their window.
+The shower curtain was installed after the on-site visit and the documentation (picture) was sent to the auditor by the Youth Counselor Supervisor/PCM prior to the submission of this report.

-Interviews with the Facility Director and Detention Center Supervisor/PCM confirmed there has been no cross-gender pat down searches, cross-gender strip or cross-gender visual body cavity searches of residents at the facility in the past twelve (12) months.
+Interviews with the Facility Director and Youth Counselor Supervisor/PCM confirmed there has been no cross-gender pat down searches, cross-gender strip or cross-gender visual body cavity searches of residents at the facility in the past twelve (12) months.
 Also, there have been no exigent circumstances of cross-gender pat down, strip or visual body cavity searches conducted of residents at the facility in the past twelve (12) months.

-After the on-site visit, the NCDPS PREA Program Coordinator sent the appropriate supplemental documentation (training) to the auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.
+After the on-site visit, the NCDPS PREA Program Coordinator sent the appropriate supplemental documentation (pictures) to this auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.
 Based on the review of the agency policy and procedures, observations and information obtained through staff and resident interviews, review of documentation and the follow-up documentation, the facility has demonstrated compliance with this standard.